Skip to main content

 This calculator is designed to help you easily model your purchase or refinance scenario and establish the estimated monthly payment on an investment property.
 Here’s how to use it:

-Step 1: Are You Purchasing a New Investment Property or Refinancing an Existing One?
+Step 1: Are You Purchasing an Investment Property or Refinancing an Existing One?

 Please choose whether you’re looking to purchase a new rental property or refinance an existing one.
 The calculator will adjust automatically based on your selection.